wschloss/OpenGL_GuildWars/README.md

   will update the camera to a first person model and set that hero to become its focus.
 * Free Cam:
-  * This Selection will allow you to fly freely in the would by setting the camera model to a free cam implementation.
+  * This Selection will allow you to fly freely in the world by setting the camera model to a free cam implementation.
   * -> 'w' will allow you to move forward.
   * -> 'd' will move you backward.